Rittenweb/fairy-chess/README.md

 Choose the starting placement of your seven pieces and when you can place no more pieces a "Ready" button will appear.
 The first three rows of the board are your starting zone.

-Pawns of different types will appear at the opposite end of the board.
+When the game starts, pawns of different types will appear at the opposite end of the board.
 Each turn, you are allowed to move all your pieces once.
-Click the "End Turn" button when , and on the pawns' turn, all of the pawns will move once.
+Click the "End Turn" button when you're satisfied with your moves.
+Then it's the pawns' turn, and all of the pawns will move once.
 If you are in their capture range, they will capture you.
 If you lose a piece, you will never get it back.

 Once you clear all pawns from the board and end your turn, you will be taken to a reward screen where you can choose to add two common pieces, an uncommon piece, or a rare piece to your bench.
 Think about which rank of your army is weakest.
 There are large ranges of strength within each rarity rank.
 You may still only deploy 3 commons, 2 uncommons, and 1 rare--the rest are left on your bench.